 Presentation: Post Trip Oral and Visual Presentation *

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Field Study: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend international study experience.
+- Field Study: There is a compulsory attendance requirement in this course. - Students must attend international study experience.

 Course Assessment Requirements: